UltimaVanguard/task-board/README.md

 ## Description

-I am creating a personal blog page to keep track of what I am learning in class and use it as a way to put down my thoughts on certain subjects, any gotchas.
-A place to keep my thoughts in one place to use as a review for myself later.
+I am creating a task board so I can add the tasks I need to do and keep track of when I need to get them done by.
+It will also help me keep track of what's done, what I've started, and what I still have to start.

 ## Installation